Yzhibin/artbook/README.md

 4. Enter your name, email, passport number, phone number, and set a password.
 Please use a valid email address since the email entered will be used to receive emails at later stage.
 Other field can be dummy data.
 This user account A will be ***Seller***
 5. Repeat step 3 and step 4 to create another account B, which will be used as ***Buyer***
 - Use Case 1 : "Seller A approaches an Artbook branch to register his artwork to be an asset on chain"
-6. Login as a Branch staff --> navigate to *All Artworks* then click *Add New Artwork* --> fill in all required fields (owner email should be A's) and remember to upload a picture.
+6. Login as Branch staff (account: '001', password: '123') --> navigate to *All Artworks* then click *Add New Artwork* --> fill in all required fields (owner email should be A's) and remember to upload a picture of this artwork.
-7. After the artwork has been created and added to A, staff should proceed to click *add document* to #TODO supporting documents on chain
+7. After the artwork has been created (the owner is marked as A), staff should proceed to click *add document* to upload some supporting documents to this artwork (this step can also be done anytime in the future)
-8.  *view detail* #TODO
+8. As a branch staff, you can click *view detail* of any artwork on the system.
+On the artwork detail page, you will be able to inspect the supporting documents and transfer history if any (!Beware that newly created artwork does not have transfer history)
-- Use Case 2 : "Seller A gives an agency to give his consent for the artwork to be on sale at agency's place"
+- Use Case 2 : "Seller A gives an agency consent to sell an artwork on behalf of him"
-9. Login as an agency staff, search the artwork by artworkId (with previous transaction history) provided by A (should be the one you just added!) --> *view document* --> inspect transfer history on the left.
+9. Login as Agency staff (email: 'gallery@example.com',password: '123'), --> search the artwork by artworkId provided by A (should be the one you just added!) --> at this step agency should check the documents and status (should be 'normal') to ensure legality and authenticity of the artwork before proceeding to the next step
-10. *engage owner for consent*, fill in the ownerEmail and click the search button, the user detail will be shown, click *confirm* to send out the email to owner A.
+10. Click *engage owner for consent* --> fill in the ownerEmail (provided by Seller A) and click on the search button, the user detail will be shown, agency staff should double-check this information with A -->  click *confirm* to send out the invitation to owner A.
-11. A open the email and follow the instructions, fill in email, password and the otp recieved from the email --> to give consent.
+11. Open your email (as Seller A) and follow the instructions to open the consent page --> fill in email, password and the otp in the email to give consent.
 Now you can see the artwork status changed to 'on_sale' at all portals
-- Use Case 3 : "Agency initiates an art trade" #TODO
+- Use Case 3 : "Buyer B and Seller A has agreed to a deal.
+Agency initiates an art trade to transfer the artwork ownership on blockchain"
-12. *contact buyer for payment*
+12. Login as Agency staff, you can see all on_sale artworks under this agency --> click on the artwork to be transfered --> on the detail page click *contact buyer for payment* --> fill in the buyerEmail (provided by Buyer B) and click on the search button, the user detail will be shown, agency staff should double-check this information with Buyer B -->  click *confirm* to send out the payment request to buyer B.
+13. Open you email (as Buyer B) and follow the instructions to open the ArtsyCoin (third-party payment partner) mockup page --> click on *pay* to make a deposit and a payment confirmation will be sent back to the system if ArtsyCoin has verified your deposit.
+Once the system received the confirmation message, a email will be sent to Seller A to ask him to transfer ownership of his artwork to Buyer B.
+14. Open your email (as Seller A) and follow the instructions to open the transfer page --> click on *confirm* to submit this transfer of ownership to the blockchain.
+Once you succeed, the artwork is marked to be owned by B now on all portals.

 ## Guide for Server Local Deployment
 If you would like to deploy a local version of the Artbook server, instead of using the cloud server, you can follow this guide.